 Additionally, window films can be added or removed at any time.
 This gives you the ability to change the tint and design whenever you want.
 Window films are cheaper than most other window options, and they typically come with a warranty.
-Additionally, window films are recommended as a UV protectant, blocking up to 99% of harmful UV rays that enter your car, home or business.
+And, window films are recommended as a UV protectant, blocking up to 99% of harmful UV rays that enter your car, home or business.

 Privacy Glass vs. Window Tint